msraunak/482f19-jorochial/README.md

 # 482f19-JOROCHIAL
 This is the repository for team jorochial to develop their Auction application in Fall 2019 Software Engineering course.
-A live release of the website can be found here: jorochial.cs.loyola.edu
+A live release of the website can be found here: https://jorochial.cs.loyola.edu

 # Team Members:
 1. Joshua Bennett (Jo)